 A chief marketing officer (CMO) is an essential role within any startup.
 The right CMO can build out your marketing team, improve brand awareness, and drive sales.
 Hiring for this role, however, can be a bit complicated, especially for startups.
 Many startup CEOs have a hard time accurately assessing the right time to hire a CMO.
 In many cases, the CMO is brought on too early or the wrong person is selected for the role.

 Hire a chief marketing officer as your company’s marketing becomes more complicated and it’s time to take your strategies and marketing efforts to the next level.
 At a certain point, a startup CEO’s knowledge of marketing is no longer adequate for the business’s growth.
-When you’re first starting, the CEO or COO may do a great job managing the marketing side of the company.
+When you’re first starting, the CEO or chief operating officer (COO) may do a great job managing the marketing side of the company.
 As the business grows, however, the marketing becomes more complex and questions arise that require a more experienced marketing perspective.
 When your business reaches this point, you’ll notice competitors pulling ahead and your growth flatlining.
 A CMO can come in and revitalize the business and reignite growth.

 Another clear sign it’s time to hire a CMO is if your team is telling you they need more leadership.
 Talk to the marketing managers and get their insight.
 They may require more direction and industry experience to move the business forward.
 If your marketing staff needs a leader, it could be time to hire a CMO.

 Now that you’ve determined you need a CMO for your startup, it’s time to figure out what kind of CMO would be best for your company.
 Below are five tips that will help you find the right person.